-The Child Care Study Committee was formed three years ago to review and update the Child Care Position in the LWV CVA 2017-18 Local Positions which reads:
+History of the LWV CVA Child Care Committee: Anne Linden formed the Child Care Committee in 2017 to review and update the Child Care Position in the LWV CVA 2017-18 Local Positions which then read:

 Action: Support of community based efforts to improve the quality and affordability of and accessibility to child care in the Thomas Jefferson Planning District.
 To advocate for: 1) increased business and local government support for child care and 2) improved information for parents and the community at large regarding available child care and the quality and performance of child care providers.